-In consultation with our educational partners EJE Middle Academy has identified the following prioritized needs:
+EJE Elementary Academy has identified the following prioritized needs:

-- Continue to provide instructional coaching focusing on standards-aligned units, implementing standards-aligned formative and summative assessments - Need to continue training on integrated ELD while strengthening the delivery of designated ELD to improve English Language proficiency, improve reclassification rates and overall ELPI indicator status.

-- Need to strengthen the delivery and quality of Tier 1 and 2 interventions - Develop a comprehensive Attendance Plan to further reduce chronic absenteeism in collaboration with our MTSS & Leadership Team; that will be presented to all educational partners prior to the start of the school year for implementation in the 2023-24 school year. - Strengthen SEL supports; implement PBIS and restorative practices to reduce suspension rates, improve school climate and student accountability.
+- Continue to provide instructional coaching focusing on standards-aligned units, implementing standards-aligned formative and summative assessments - Need for extensive training on integrated ELD while strengthening the delivery of designated ELD to improve English Language proficiency, improve reclassification rates and overall ELPI indicator status. - Need to strengthen the delivery and quality of Tier 1 and 2 interventions - Develop a comprehensive Attendance Plan to further reduce chronic absenteeism in collaboration with our MTSS & Leadership Team; that will be presented to all educational partners prior to the start of the school year for implementation in the 2023-24 school year.